The Role of Introductions

 The introduction plays a key role in presenting a paper’s topic and in serving as the initial source of intrigue for the audience.
 An effective introduction simultaneously offers information about the subject and hooks the reader’s attention.
 The opening paragraph provides the opportunity to make a good first impression, and to introduce the audience to your main point/argument, along with your quality and style of writing.

 A thesis statement is a sentence or two that typically falls at the end of the introductory paragraph and serves to inform the reader of the paper’s main points.

 - Tell the reader what to expect in the rest of your paper

-- Answers the question asked or addressed the prompt
+- Directly answer the question or prompt of the assignment

 Types of Introductions